utexas-bwi/rocon_scheduler_requests/README.rst

-The `rocon_scheduler_requests`_ ROS_ package provides Python and C++ interfaces for managing scheduler requests within the `Robotics in Concert`_ framework.
+The `rocon_scheduler_requests`_ ROS_ package provides Python and C++ interfaces for managing scheduler requests within the `Robotics in Concert`_ (ROCON) framework.

+The scheduler tries to allocate ROCON resources for multiple requesting services with good throughput and latency.
+It is a resource allocator, but due to contention it is also a planner.
+We call it a "scheduler" because in many ways it resembles the early batch `operating system schedulers`_, which assigned non-preemptable resources like printers and tape drives.

+This package provides high-level message interfaces for scheduler implementations and also for ROCON services making resource requests.

-*There is initially only an experimental Python module.*
+*There are initially only some experimental Python modules.*
-*A similar C++ interface will be provided following that proof of concept.*
+*Similar C++ interfaces will be provided following that proof of concept.*

 Scheduler Topics
 ----------------